awsdocs/aws-greengrass-developer-guide/doc_source/gg-device-start.md

 # Start AWS IoT Greengrass on the Core Device<a name="gg-device-start"></a>

+**Note**
+This tutorial provides instructions for starting AWS IoT Greengrass on your Raspberry Pi, but you can use any supported device\.

 In the [previous step](gg-config.md#gg-core-download), you downloaded two files to your computer:
 + `greengrass-OS-architecture-1.8.0.tar.gz`\.
 This compressed file contains the AWS IoT Greengrass core software that runs on the core device\.
 + `hash-setup.tar.gz`\.
 This compressed file contains security certificates that enable secure communications between AWS IoT and the `config.json` file that contains configuration information specific to your AWS IoT Greengrass core and the AWS IoT endpoint\.

-1. If you don't recall the IP address of your AWS IoT Greengrass core device, open a terminal on the AWS IoT Greengrass core device and run the following command:
+1. If you don't know the IP address of your AWS IoT Greengrass core device, open a terminal on the AWS IoT Greengrass core device and run the following command:
+**Note**
+This command might not return the correct IP address for some devices\.
+Consult the documentation for your device to retrieve your device IP address\.

    ```
    hostname -I
    ```

 1. Transfer the two compressed files from your computer to the AWS IoT Greengrass core device\.
-For steps that show how to transfer files, choose your operating system:
+Choose your operating system for steps that show how to transfer files to your Raspberry Pi device\.
+The file transfer steps vary, depending on device  or EC2 instance\.
 **Note**
 For a Raspberry Pi, the default user name is **pi** and the default password is **raspberry**\.
 For an NVIDIA Jetson TX2, the default user name is **nvidia** and the default password is **nvidia**\.